simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 <!-- XXX -->
 <!-- hledger tries to skip initial CSV header lines automatically. -->
 <!-- If it guesses wrong, use this directive to skip exactly N lines. -->
-This can also be used in a conditional block (without numeric argument) to ignore certain CSV records.
+This can also be used in a conditional block to ignore certain CSV records.
 ```rules
 # ignore the first CSV line
 skip 1